Discover if it’s worth paying for a Club Room in this Caledonian Sleeper review

 First Class Lounge at London Euston Station

-The lounge also offers free Wi-Fi and toilet facilities.
+There is free Wi-Fi and toilet facilities.

 Boarding the Caledonian Sleeper